-I have used this scanner in many different situations, and can attribute to the fidelity it offers to the original source material, with accurate colors and shading, lots of detail and a nice sense of balance and flow.
+I have used this scanner in many different situations, and can attest to the fidelity it offers to the original source material, with tons of detail, sharpness and depth, accurate colors and shading, and an overall nice sense of balance and flow.

 More expensive scanners may offer slightly better specifications on paper, but they just don’t always get it.

 The Epson Perfection V600 does, and for the price that’s pretty amazing